Tiv Ta'am: Potential sale

 In June 2007 a lot of news was made and uproar among certain segments of the Israeli public, when Arcadi Gaydamak, Israeli businessman, made an offer to purchase the company and making a public commitment to turn the supermarket kosher and stop selling pork.
 He also said that he would make Mizra, the factory which produces pork products for Tiv Ta'am, supply chicken instead of pork.

 A few days later, the deal collapsed, when it became apparent that it was infeasible to turn the supermarket kosher in addition that Kobi Tribitch, refused to knock off $10 million from the purchase price.
 It was infeasible to turn it kosher because Mizra had a contract with Tiv Ta'am that allowed it to sell pork, and some analysts believed Gaydamak realized most of Tiv Ta'am's customers shop there because it is not kosher.

 Controversy

 Controversy was created in 2006 when the Israeli investigative affairs show Kolbotek alleged that Tiv Ta'am was selling meat after its expiration date.
 In 2007, Kolbotek showed video of cats roaming one of Tiv Ta'am's storerooms and eating food, prompting Tiv Ta'am to run a $500,000 advertising campaign to improve its image.

-Tiv Ta'am has been criticized by ultra-Orthodox Jews for selling non-kosher products such as pork, with many boycotting the chain.
+Tiv Ta'am has been criticized by Haredi Jews for selling non-kosher products such as pork, with many boycotting the chain.